bbayazit16/cart/README.md

 The language is compiled into LLVM IR via [Inkwell](https://github.com/TheDan64/inkwell), and then to native machine code.
 The object file is linked via `cc`.
 Unlike Rust or other low-level languages, the language is intended not to be a systems programming language, but rather a high level language (on the level of Java) that compiles to native code.
-For this reason, Cart is a garbage collected and simple-to-use language.
+For this reason, Cart is garbage collected and simple-to-use language.

 Example Syntax: Nth Fibonacci Number